Topshop: International operations and franchises

 In 2015, Topshop opened a flagship shop in Auckland and 10 months later a shop in Wellington.
-The company has had a presence in New Zealand since 2010, opening a small concession within a department store in 2010.
 Located on Auckland's Queen Street, the flagship shop sold out of some of its ranges before it had opened.
-In September 2017, the franchise went into receivership and both shops closed on September 28, 2017.
+In September 2017, the franchise went into receivership and both shops closed on 28 September 2017.

-Topshop had originally expanded into Singapore since 2000 with the outlet opening at Orchard Road.
-On 17 September 2020, all stores were eventually closed down citing losses, before the acquisition by ASOS in February 2021.
+On 17 September 2020, all of Topshop's outlets in Singapore were closed down, citing losses.

-Many of the stores are closed worldwide due to the acquisition by ASOS such as Israel, Philippines, Hong Kong, Egypt, Indonesia, Netherlands, Singapore, Thailand and United Kingdom.
-Other areas that are likely to close down will be Malaysia, Canada, Saudi Arabia, Kuwait, United Arab Emirates, Qatar and Bahrain.
+Topshop was acquired by ASOS in February 2021.
+Its physical shops around the world were closed shortly thereafter.